Don-Stevenson/rrAPI/README.md

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+Getting up and running is as easy as 1, 2, 3, 4

+1. make sure you have mongodb installed - link here

+1.a) Ensure Mongodb is running
+     $ sudo service mongod start
+     $ sudo service mongod status

-1. Make sure you have [NodeJS](https://nodejs.org/) and [yarn](https://classic.yarnpkg.com/en/docs/install/#debian-stable) installed.
+2. Make sure you have [NodeJS](https://nodejs.org/) and [yarn](https://classic.yarnpkg.com/en/docs/install/#debian-stable) installed.

-2. Install your dependencies
+3. Install your dependencies

     ```
     cd path/to/rr-api
     npm install
     ```

-3. Start your app
+4. Start your app

     ```
     yarn start